-Summer Research Assignments provide faculty members with salary support while they concentrate on research and writing during the summer.
+Summer Research Assignments have traditionally provided assistant professors with salary support while they concentrate on research and writing during the summer.
 Terms of these awards vary by college, but often cover two months of summer salary.

-The College of Fine Arts, the School of Information, and the College of Pharmacy have adjusted their eligibility.
-Currently, for these three units, tenured professors and associate professors are also eligible to apply for SRA.
+The College Education, College of Fine Arts, the School of Information, and the College of Pharmacy have adjusted their eligibility.
+Currently, for these four units, tenured professors and associate professors are also eligible to apply for a SRA.

 Summer Research Assignments (SRA) provide salary support in amounts determined by the applicant’s college.
 They do not carry over into the next fiscal year.
 There is no limit on the number of SRAs an assistant professor may receive; a previous SRA, however, may reduce your chances of receiving another.